China's industrial profits growth slows in April amid high commodity prices

 Profits surged 484% over January-April in the non-ferrous metals smelting and pressing industry.
 Synthetic fibre manufacturing posted a 650.2% profit increase.

-From the start of the year through mid-May, prices for China’s steel rebar, hot-rolled steel coil and copper - vital for the construction of machinery, buildings, appliances and vehicles - surged more than 30%.
+From the start of the year through mid-May, prices for China's steel rebar , hot-rolled steel coil and copper - vital for the construction of machinery, buildings, appliances and vehicles - surged more than 30%. read more

 Liabilities at industrial firms increased 8.6% year-on-year at end-April, down from 9.0% growth as of end-March.